tchajed/jscoq/README.md

 [chrome://flags/#enable-javascript-harmony](chrome://flags/#enable-javascript-harmony)
 flag enabled; this setup greatly alleviates the problem.

+Newer Chromes use the Ignition engine, for that, you must enable `--js-flags="--harmony-tailcalls"` tail call optimization separately.

 **Warning for Chrome users:** be aware of privacy/DRM issues in Chrome [bug page](https://bugs.chromium.org/p/chromium/issues/detail?id=686430) .
 We recommend Chrome just for jsCoq, _not for other uses_.